 6. Food Ordering using QR Codes in Kempinski Hotel, Ajman

 In 2015, Kempinski Hotel, Ajman used a QR Code on ‘unique pyramids’ in guestrooms to allow guests to easily order food.
-When this QR Code is scanned using a smartphone or tablet, a food and beverage menu opens and is available in four languages – English, German, Arabic and Russian.
+On scanning this QR Code, a food and beverage menu opens.
+Also, it is worth mentioning that the menu is available in four languages: English, German, Arabic and Russian.

 7. Controlling Cheque Fraud using QR Codes, Turkey

-On Jun 15, 2015, Turkish Banking Institution, Credit Reference Bureau (CRB) (Kredi Kayıt Bürosu), and the Turkish Union of Chambers and Commodity Exchanges in collaboration introduced a QR Code system for cheques.
-This system allowed cheque holders to review data on the credibility of the cheque issuer by using ‘Findeks’ application on their smart phones.
+On Jun 15, 2015, Turkish Banking Institution, Credit Reference Bureau (CRB) (Kredi Kayıt Bürosu), and the Turkish Union of Chambers and Commodity Exchanges jointly introduced a QR Code system for cheques.

 The objective behind this system was to provide transparency and to minimize cases of cheque fraud.